 - Junk yards, accumulation of junk, trash or garbage;

-- Inoperable vehicles (more than 3 non-running, non-licensed, or junked),
+- Inoperable vehicles (more than two non-running, non-licensed, or junked);

 - Sight Obstructions caused from bushes, shrubs or trees that may be blocking vision at street intersections.